tcosmo/tcosmo.github.io/_posts/2017-07-24-fun-with-som.md

 Values between $10$ and $10^3$ are often a good fit.
 Finally you should try different orders of magnitude for the $L_0$ paramater,
 $0.5 \leq L_0 \leq 10$ is often fine.

-The whole code of this part is [here][som_code].
+The whole code of this part is [here][https://github.com/tcosmo/tcosmo.github.io/blob/master/assets/soms/code/som.py].
 It has a few extra features that are usefull for visualization purpose.
 They are detailed in the following part.

 <br/>
 ## Having fun with SOMs!!!

-All of these visualization come from this [notebook][som_viz].
+All of these visualization come from this [notebook][https://github.com/tcosmo/tcosmo.github.io/blob/master/assets/soms/code/SOM_viz.ipynb].

 ### 2D feature vectors